Best Baked Chicken Breast Recipe

 How to Bake Bone-in Chicken Breast

-To make this recipe with bone-in chicken, you’ll follow the same instructions as you would for boneless (with one special tip!).
-The cooking time will vary based on the thickness of your chicken.
+Follow the same instructions as for boneless chicken (with one tip during the Rest step).
+Cooking time will vary based on the thickness of your chicken.

-Here’s my Special Tip: As your chicken rests, flip it onto the breast side.
-Then, when you are ready to serve, flip it back over onto the bone-in side.
-This will allow the juices to gather in the breast portion and give you the juiciest chicken!
+Special Tip: As your chicken rests, flip it onto the breast side.
+When ready to serve, flip it back onto the bone-in side.
+This allows the juices to collect in the breast, making the chicken juiciest.

 Storage Tips